In this section, you can find out more about the claims we make in our adverts.

 1. Who your energy supplier is

 Every gas and electricity supplier will each have their own timetable to get this huge job done.
-Some have already fitted early generation smart meters.
-Others haven't started their rollout yet, but they do need to offer you a smart meter by the end of the rollout.

 2. Your home

 Because of how the technology is developing, where you live, the type of home you have, and the type of meter you have may affect when you can get a smart meter.
 Each energy supplier is structuring their rollout of smart meters in their own way.
-You will need to speak to your supplier about when you can expect to get yours, but you will be offered one by the end of the rollout.
+You will need to speak to your supplier about when you can expect to get yours, but you will be offered one by the end of 2025.

 What will your smart meter show you?

-Smart meters come with an in-home display screen that shows you exactly how much energy you're using in near real time (it updates at least every 10 seconds for electricity and every half hour for gas) and can show you what it's costing you in pounds and pence (or if you prefer it, kwh or CO2 emissions).
+Smart meters come with an in-home display screen that shows you exactly how much energy you're using in near-real time (it updates at least every 10 seconds for electricity and every half hour for gas) and can show you what it's costing you in pounds and pence (or if you prefer it, kwh or CO2 emissions).
 Smart meters will show you how much energy you've used within the last day, week, and month.

 For smart meters operating in prepay mode, it will also show: